Sampling perspectives on sparse exchangeable graphs: Graphex processes are sampling convergent

-To drop the latent {\timeword}s, we will need an extension of a result of \citep{Borgs:Chayes:Cohn:Holden:2016} relating $\edges(G_j)$ and $s_j$.
-It will be convenient to partition each $\KEG_s$ into three components.
-Using the notation of the Kallenberg representation theorem (\cref{thm:graphex_rep_theorem}), we partition $\KEG_s$ into the following three pieces. \begin{enumerate} \item $\KEG_s^W$: the edge induced subgraph given by restricting to edges between vertices that belong to the underlying Poisson process $\PP$; intuitively, this is the part of the graph generated by $(0,0,W)$. \item $\KEG_s^S$: the edge induced subgraph given by restricting to edges where one vertex belongs to any latent star Poisson process $\sigma_{jk}$; intuitively, this is the part of the graph generated by $(0,S,0)$. \item $\KEG_s^I$: the induced subgraph given by restricting to the remaining edges; intuitively, this is the part of the graph generated by $(I,0,0)$. \end{enumerate}
+To drop the latent {time}s, we will need an extension of a result of \cite{Borgs:Chayes:Cohn:Holden:2016} relating $\edges(G_j)$ and $s_j$.
+It will be convenient to partition each $\KEG_s$ into three components, which correspond to the three terms in \eqref{KEGgen}.
+We will use the notation of the Kallenberg representation theorem (Theorem~\ref{theorem:graphex_rep_theorem}).
+Let $\PP$ be the latent Poisson process used in the Kallenberg representation construction, and let $\PP_s$ be the restriction of $\PP$ to $[0,s) \times \Reals_{+}$.
+We partition $\KEG_s$ into the following three pieces, corresponding to the three terms in the representation theorem: \begin{enumerate} \item[1.]$\KEG_s^W$: the edge induced subgraph given by restricting to edges between vertices that belong to the underlying Poisson process $\PP_s$; this is the part of the graph generated by $(0,0,W)$. \item[2.]$\KEG_s^S$: the edge induced subgraph given by restricting to edges where one vertex belongs to any latent star Poisson process $\sigma_{jk}$; this is the part of the graph generated by $(0,S,0)$. \item[3.]$\KEG_s^I$: the induced subgraph given by restricting to the remaining edges; this is the part of the graph generated by $(I,0,0)$. \end{enumerate}

-\begin{lem} Let $(\KEG_s)_{s\in\NNReals}$ be a graphex process generated by graphex $\W=(I,S,W)$, and let $\edges^W_{s}$, $\edges^S_{s}$, and $\edges^I_{s}$ be the number of edges of $\KEG_{s}^W$, $\KEG_{s}^S$, and $\KEG_{s}^I$, respectively.
+\begin{lem} Let $(\KEG_s)_{s\in\Reals_{+}}$ be a graphex process generated by graphex $\W=(I,S,W)$, and let $\edges^W_{s}$, $\edges^S_{s}$ and $\edges ^I_{s}$ be the number of edges of $\KEG_{s}^W$, $\KEG_{s}^S$ and $\KEG_{s}^I$, respectively.
 Then, almost surely,

 \end{lem}